 From 1 July 2017 Reporting New Zealand financial institutions (Reporting NZFIs) will need to:

-Reporting NZFIs will have CRS due diligence and reporting obligations, if they are an entity, ie not an individual and if all of the following are satisfied:
+Reporting NZFIs will have CRS due diligence and reporting obligations, if they are an entity, that is, not an individual and if all of the following are satisfied:

 There are four types of financial institutions covered by the CRS: